mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 moss that is used in luxury cosmetics.
 These items are gathered by the poor inhabitants and dried in long smokehouses before being sold through Stiltown.
-The chief threat to both this industry and the fensmen are the worms of O’Keefe, which grow up to six metres long and sometimes attack humans.
+The chief threat to both this industry and the fensmen are the worms of O’Keefe, which grow up to six meters long and sometimes attack humans.
 The worms feed primarily on fungi but also instinctively kill animals to provide the rotting corpses that the fungal spores grow on.